Jminic81/Satellites3/README.md

 Since 1957, there have been 7136 satellite launches.
 Per the dataset, there are over 1400 active satellites that orbit the Earth but over thousands of inactive satellites.
 Although satellite dry mass (original mass minus fuel and launch vehicle) can range from 10 kgs to 10,000 kgs, the most common is about 500 kgs.

 Satellites are launched into a specific orbit, to avoid collisions with other satellites.
+Most are in Low Earth Orbit (LEO).

 __Table 1:  Classes of satellite orbits and height above Earth(*Ref 5*)__